-Head and Neck Cancer that is squamous cell carcinoma (SCCHN) and ANY ONE of the following:
+Head and Neck Cancer that is squamous cell carcinoma (SCCHN) and ALL of the following:

-Locally or regionally advanced squamous cell carcinoma of the head and neck in combination with radiation therapy
+Locally or regionally advanced squamous cell carcinoma of the head and neck for first-line treatment in combination with radiation therapy

 As a single agent in recurrent or metastatic disease after failure on platinum-based therapy

 In combination with platinum-based therapy for first-line treatment of recurrent, loco-regional, or metastatic disease

 As a single-agent with or without sequential chemoradiation, or in combination with chemotherapy

 Non-Melanoma Skin Cancer if ALL of the following: